sbstjn/jwkserve/README.md

 ### Custom Algorithm

-When serving JWKS files, you can configure RS256, RS384, RS512 as supported algorithms:
+When serving JWKS files, you can configure RS256, RS384, and RS512 as supported algorithms.
+Here's how:

 ```bash
 # Use only RS256 by default